aws-samples/aws-modernization-with-pulumi/content/20_python/30_deploying_webservers/30_add_loadbalancer.md

 Observe that the resulting text changes based on where the request is routed:

 ```
+Hello, World -- from us-west-2a!
-Hello, World -- from eu-central-1b!
+Hello, World -- from us-west-2a!
-Hello, World -- from eu-central-1c!
+Hello, World -- from us-west-2d!
-Hello, World -- from eu-central-1a!
+Hello, World -- from us-west-2b!
-Hello, World -- from eu-central-1b!
+Hello, World -- from us-west-2b!
-Hello, World -- from eu-central-1b!
+Hello, World -- from us-west-2c!
-Hello, World -- from eu-central-1a!
+Hello, World -- from us-west-2b!
-Hello, World -- from eu-central-1c!
+Hello, World -- from us-west-2a!
-Hello, World -- from eu-central-1a!
+Hello, World -- from us-west-2c!
-Hello, World -- from eu-central-1c!
+Hello, World -- from us-west-2d!
-Hello, World -- from eu-central-1b!
+Hello, World -- from us-west-2a!
 ```

 ## Step 6 &mdash; Destroy Everything